-Pacemakers are most often needed for children with a type of arrhythmia in which heart rhythms are too slow.
-It is a device that follows your child's heart beat and makes sure it doesn't fall below a certain rate.
-The procedure to implant a pacemaker usually requires a 24-hour hospital stay.
+A pacemaker is most often used for children with a type of arrhythmia in which heart rhythms are too slow.
+Surgically implanted, the device follows your child's heart beat and makes sure it doesn't fall below a certain rate.
+The procedure to implant a pacemaker usually requires at least a 24-hour hospital stay.

 We recommend that you contact Child Life Services to help prepare your child for the hospital experience.
-Child life specialists can explain procedures and equipment to your child with age-specific teaching tools, and may help lessen anxiety.
+Child life specialists can lessen any fears or anxiety your child is feeling by explaining procedures and equipment with age-specific teaching tools.

 Because patients receive general anesthesia for the procedure, your child will not be able to eat or drink for eight hours before the pacemaker surgery.
 Your doctor will tell you exactly when your child should stop eating solid foods and drinking clear liquids.
 It is extremely important that your child have an empty stomach before receiving sedation for the procedure.